Attempted assassination of Ronald Reagan: Jodie Foster

 The incident was a traumatic experience for the 18-year-old Foster, who was hounded by the media and paparazzi in its aftermath.
 She took a semester off at Yale and had to be escorted by a bodyguard everywhere she went.
+This event produced other stalkers for her, including a 22-year-old man named Edward Michael Richardson, who according to the Secret Service shared a similar obsession with Foster, and carried a loaded handgun planning to kill her, but changed his mind after watching her perform in a college play.

+Hinckley demanded that Foster testify at his trial.
+Agreement was reached between Foster's and Hinckley's lawyers that she would do so in a closed session, with only herself, the judge (Barrington D. Parker), lawyers and Hinckley present.
+A videotape of this session could be introduced as evidence into Hinckley's trial.
+This session took place in March 1982.
+During her testimony, Foster did not look at or acknowledge Hinckley.
+This caused him to throw a pen at her and shout threats, before he was surrounded and removed from the room by U.S. marshals.

-This event produced other stalkers for her, including a 22-year-old man named Edward Michael Richardson, who according to the Secret Service shared a similar obsession with Foster, and carried a loaded handgun planning to kill her but changed his mind after watching her perform in a college play.
-Since the incident, Foster has only commented on Hinckley on four occasions: a press conference a few days after the attack, an article she wrote for Esquire magazine in 1982 after his sentencing, during an interview with Charlie Rose on 60 Minutes II in 1999, and while speaking to comedian and actor Marc Maron on his podcast WTF with Marc Maron in 2021.
+Since the attempted assassination, Foster has only commented on Hinckley on four occasions: a press conference a few days after the attack, an article she wrote for Esquire magazine in 1982 after his sentencing, during an interview with Charlie Rose on 60 Minutes II in 1999, and while speaking to the comedian and actor Marc Maron on his podcast WTF with Marc Maron in 2021.
 She has ended or canceled several interviews if the event was mentioned, or if she felt that an interviewer was going to bring Hinckley up.
-To Maron, Foster said that she voluntarily chose not to speak about the incident in interviews to avoid being labelled as an actress primarily remembered for that incident, and also reflected on how her mother (a former publicist) helped her in overcoming the media frenzy, and the public's obsession with her involvement.
+To Maron, Foster said that she voluntarily chose not to speak about the incident in interviews to avoid being labelled as an actress primarily remembered for that incident, and reflected on how her mother, a former publicist, helped her in overcoming the media frenzy, and the public's obsession with her involvement.